-CocoaSafe: SPS capacity building and knowledge sharing for the cocoa sector
+CocoaSafe: SPS capacity building and knowledge sharing on cocoa in South East Asia

 The overall development goal of this project is to produce and trade cocoa that meets food safety and phytosanitary standards.
 To do this, the work has the objectives of (i) improving food safety and SPS practices along the cocoa supply chain in Indonesia, Malaysia and PNG and (ii) increasing awareness of SPS issues among supply chain stakeholders through innovative knowledge dissemination.